NIFTy-PPL/JAXbind/paper/paper.md

 ```

 `f_jax` is a JAX primitive registered via the `jax_op` package supporting all JAX transformations.
-For example, we can compute the `jvp` and `vjp` of the new JAX primitive and even jit-compile it.
+We can now compute the `jvp` and `vjp` of the new JAX primitive and even jit-compile and batch.
-Also, the `vmap` transformation of `f_jax` is possible.

 ```python
 inp = (jnp.full((4,3), 4.), jnp.full((4,3), 2.))